zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ```
 ## 1.1 Creating a Spark Session

 To read datasets from any source, we must first create a Spark session.
-Spark is typically used for large-scale distributed computing.
-However, we are only going to be looking at smaller datasets, so the default local, single-node Spark will do:
+Spark is typically used for large-scale distributed computing, but in our case, we are only going to be looking at smaller datasets.
+Therefore, the default single-node Spark session will do the job:

 ```clojure
 (defonce spark (g/create-spark-session {}))